akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-### Preparations
+### The King is Coming

 The news that the king was coming spread through Stanwey like a spark in dry grass.
 Beatrice had expected fear; instead she found a kind of fierce pride.
 The village women scrubbed their doorsteps.
 The reeve set men to repairing the lane.
-Even the children were put to work, gathering spring flowers to decorate the hall.

 Harold, who had been quiet since the betrothal, seemed to come alive.
 He walked the boundaries of the manor with Godfrey, pointing out where the old Roman road ran, where the best timber stood, where the river flooded in spring.
 His breath came short, but his eyes were clear.

 “You’ll need to know these things,” he told Godfrey, “if you mean to stand beside her.”

-Godfrey did not say he meant to.
+Godfrey did not say what he meant to say.
 He simply walked and listened.

 Beatrice watched them from the door of the hall, Goosie at her feet.
 Her father was moving more than he had in months, his voice stronger, his step less tentative.
 She caught herself smiling.